 Higher Open Called For Hong Kong Stock Market

-(RTTNews) - The Hong Kong stock market has moved higher in consecutive trading days, collecting more than 80 points or 0.4 percent along the way.
-The Hang Seng now rests just above the 19,945-point plateau and it's looking at additional support again on Thursday.
+(RTTNews) - The Hong Kong stock market has finished higher in three straight sessions, collecting more than 410 points or 2 percent along the way.
+The Hang Seng now rests just above the 20,275-point plateau and it's looking at additional support again on Friday.

-The global forecast for the Asian markets is mixed to higher thanks mainly to bargain hunting after heavy selling in the region.
-The European markets were up and the U.S. bourses were mixed and flat and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is upbeat, with support expected especially from oil and technology stocks.
+The European and U.S. markets were up and the Asian markets are expected to open in similar fashion.

-The Hang Seng finished slightly higher on Wednesday as gains from the casinos and oil and financial companies were offset by weakness from the property and technology stocks.
+The Hang Seng finished sharply higher on Thursday following gains from the financials, properties, oil companies and technology stocks.

-Among the actives, AAC Technologies accelerated 3.06 percent, while Alibaba Group lost 0.41 percent, Alibaba Health Info and CITIC both fell 0.25 percent, ANTA Sports strengthened 1.61 percent, China Life Insurance dipped 0.18 percent, China Mengniu Dairy eased 0.12 percent, China Petroleum and Chemical (Sinopec) added 0.26 percent, China Resources Land stumbled 1.30 percent, CNOOC surged 6.73 percent, CSPC Pharmaceutical shed 0.76 percent, Galaxy Entertainment climbed 1.47 percent, Hang Lung Properties retreated 1.24 percent, Henderson Land tumbled 1.69 percent, Hong Kong & China Gas declined 1.59 percent, Industrial and Commercial Bank of China collected 0.22 percent, JD.com soared 3.58 percent, Lenovo advanced 0.84 percent, Li Ning rallied 2.88 percent, Meituan jumped 1.79 percent, New World Development dropped 0.82 percent, Techtronic Industries skidded 1.00 percent, Xiaomi Corporation spiked 3.13 percent, WuXi Biologics sank 0.81 percent and Country Garden was unchanged.
+Among the actives, AAC Technologies gathered 1.66 percent, while Alibaba Group surged 4.38 percent, Alibaba Health Info and Galaxy Entertainment both gained 1.00 percent, ANTA Sports rose 0.91 percent, China Life Insurance collected 1.44 percent, China Mengniu Dairy was up 0.12 percent, China Petroleum and Chemical (Sinopec) advanced 1.57 percent, China Resources Land strengthened 1.90 percent, CITIC climbed 1.87 percent, CNOOC soared 3.63 percent, Country Garden increased 1.11 percent, CSPC Pharmaceutical spiked 3.55 percent, Hang Lung Properties accelerated 3.01 percent, Henderson Land was up 0.62 percent, Hong Kong & China Gas added 1.04 percent, Industrial and Commercial Bank of China rallied 2.59 percent, JD.com skyrocketed 4.46 percent, Lenovo jumped 2.22 percent, Li Ning skidded 1.32 percent, Meituan perked 0.68 percent, New World Development gathered 0.33 percent, Techtronic Industries tumbled 2.20 percent, Xiaomi Corporation improved 1.43 percent and WuXi Biologics rose 0.27 percent.

-The lead from Wall Street ends up mixed and flat after the major averages shook off early support on Wednesday, fading late and ending on opposite sides of the unchanged line.
+The lead from Wall Street is broadly positive as the major averages opened modestly higher on Thursday but accelerated throughout the day, finishing near session highs.

-The markets had opened higher on bargain hunting and earnings optimism but gave back most of those gains as the day progressed on worries over a Covid-fueled economic slowdown and the outlook for interest rates.

-In economic news, the National Association of Realtors said that pending home sales fell for the fifth straight month in March, although the decline was less than expected.
+Meanwhile, traders seemed to shrug off a report from the Commerce Department showing U.S. economic activity unexpectedly contracted in the first quarter of 2022.

+Some traders may have interpreted the data as a sign the Federal Reserve will not raise interest rates as aggressively as currently expected.

-Crude oil prices climbed higher on Wednesday, lifted by data showing a drop in gasoline and distillate stockpiles last week.
-West Texas Intermediate Crude oil futures for rose $0.32 or 0.3 percent at $102.02 a barrel.
+Crude oil prices climbed higher Thursday amid concerns over supply due to the possible impact of sanctions on Russia's crude oil production.
+West Texas Intermediate Crude oil futures for June ended higher by $3.34 or 3.3 percent at $105.36 a barrel.

-Closer to home, Hong Kong will see March data for imports, exports and trade balance later today.
-In February, imports were up 6.2 percent on year and exports rose an annual 0.9 percent for a trade deficit of HKD32.1 billion.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!